vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 ## To Dos

-Well after all of that, I don't have a conclusion rather than a few more To-Dos :)
+After considerable research, I don’t have a conclusion rather than an extensive to-do list.

-That includes talking to my doctor particularly about my LDL levels and evaluating if I need to run some more tests (I hear the LDL-p is a good number)!
+That includes talking to my doctor particularly about my LDL levels and evaluating if I need to run more tests (I hear the LDL-p is a good metric).

-In addition, my wife is going to ensure I go to a sleep doctor and has threatened to drag me there herself if I don't make that appointment ASAP.
+In addition, my wife is going to ensure I get evaluated by a sleep doctor and has threatened to drag me there herself if I don’t make that appointment ASAP.

-I did also gain a set of average metrics across week, particularly active minutes and hr_calories which can ensure I'm at least maintaining my momentum as I don't want that resting heart rate to start creeping back up.
+Also, I did gain a set of average metrics across the week, particularly active minutes and hr_calories.
+I can confirm that I’m at least maintaining my momentum since I don’t want my resting heart rate to start creeping back up.

-But this was both a painful exercise from a data munging perspective, but I think the outcome is particularly motivating as it's great to see progress as well as see things that don't "budge" as then you can run anotehr experiment or switch tactics.
+This was a painful exercise from a data munging perspective, but I think the outcome is particularly motivating.
+It was both encouraging and disappointing to see progress and decline with biomarkers.

 P.S.
-These apis and 3rd party data sources were particularly messy, so I need to modularize my code a bit before posting in the repo, so it will be in there in a week or so!
+These apis and 3rd party data sources were particularly messy, so I need to modularize my code a bit before posting to my repo, so it will be in there in a week or so!